SecureStrux/Deploy-PowerStruxConfig/README.md

 ```powershell
 Deploy-PowerStruxConfig -ConfigFile "C:\Path\To\PowerStruxWAConfig.txt"
 ```
-This will deploy the `C:\Path\To\PowerStruxWAConfig.txt` PowerStrux configuration file to the local machine.
+This will deploy the PowerStrux configuration file located at `C:\Path\To\PowerStruxWAConfig.txt` to the local machine.

 ### Example 2: Running Remotely on a Single Machine
 ```powershell
 Deploy-PowerStruxConfig -ComputerName "Host01" -ConfigFile "C:\Path\To\PowerStruxWAConfig.txt"
 ```
-This will deploy the `C:\Path\To\PowerStruxWAConfig.txt` PowerStrux configuration file to `Host01`.
+This will deploy the PowerStrux configuration file located at `C:\Path\To\PowerStruxWAConfig.txt` to `Host01`.

 ### Example 3: Running Remotely on a Multiple Machines
 To target multiple systems, you can create a file named `target-hosts.txt`, which contains a list of hostnames (one per line).
 Then, use the following command to loop through each hostname and execute the function: